Springer, Altuve homer to keep Astros alive in ALCS

 TRAINER’S ROOM

 Rays: Gold Glove CF Kevin Kiermaier was out of the lineup with a bruised left hand after being hit with a pitch in Tampa Bay’s five-run sixth inning Tuesday night.
-Manager Kevin Cash said Kiermaier would be available to hit if necessary.
+Cash said Kiermaier would be available to hit if necessary.

 UP NEXT